Obama And GOP Continue Old Battle: Activist Vs. Limited Government

-But, again, partisanship, or what might be interpreted as such, was ever very too far under the surface.
+But, again, partisanship, or what might be interpreted as such, was never very far under the surface.

-Citing his administration's achievement in education, Obama called his "Race to the Top" program in which states boost their educational standards to compete for federal funding, "the most meaningful reform of our public schools in a generation" that this year would replace the Bush Administration's signature if controversial "No Child Left Behind."
+Citing his administration's achievements in education, Obama called his "Race to the Top" program — in which states boost their educational standards to compete for federal funding — "the most meaningful reform of our public schools in a generation.
+He said it should be the approach the U.S. follows this year as it replaces the Bush administration's signature, if controversial, "No Child Left Behind."

-That was guaranteed to rankle Bush loyalists who view the program as introducing long-needed accountability into federal education funding.
+That was guaranteed to rankle Bush loyalists, who view "No Child" as having introduced long-needed accountability into federal education funding.
 And since teachers' unions, an important part of the Democratic base, hated NCLB, there was that element, too.

-Among the president's major goals for the speech was to provide an explanation to the nation for why in coming weeks and months they would hear him oppose congressional Republican spending cuts to the kinds of investments he proposes.
-And, he wanted to give voters reasons to oppose such cuts as well.
+Among the president's major goals for the speech was providing an explanation to the nation for why, in coming weeks and months ,they would hear him oppose congressional Republican spending cuts to the kinds of investments he proposes.
+And he wanted to give voters reasons to oppose such cuts as well.

 To that end, he left his listeners with a fairly striking mental image to mull over.